Retro jerseys: From fan object to valuable collector's item

 5.1 The zipper trick

-• Real 90s jerseys often have YKK-Zippers.
+• Authentic 90s jerseys often have YKK-Zippers.
 Cheap imitations use no-name models.

 5.2 The label detail